himselfv/manifestenum/readme.md

-# ManifestEnum: Assembly database inspector for Windows.
+# Assembly database inspector for Windows.

 **Warning!!
 This is a tool for advanced users.
 Some functions may break your system and void your warranty.
-Read below before using.** This project is still in initial development.
-Many things don't work or are not polished.
-Use on your own judgement.
+Read below before using.**

 Windows versions since XP are componentized in assemblies.
 Each assembly defines one file or primitive component, with all its registry settings and dependencies.